CSC207-UofT/course-project-uwutever/reports/phase2/design_document.md

 sufficiently intuitive such that the intent of any member class can be understood by a Java programmer via the name of the class and documentation provided.

-However, the code is not without its flaws.
-Admittedly, the construction of the NFA class does not make full use of the builder design pattern, and we can note the existence of certain code smells such as duplicated code in some parts of the project code.
-Most prominently, we wish to replace the various subclasses of the NFA superclass with an implementation that uses only two Reader and Builder objects to complete the necessary construction.
+---

 ## Testing

-Currently, since we have not yet integrated the backend of the project with the Android UI, the two parts have their own testing packages.

 Front-end: We manually test our UI.

-Back-end: We have a unittest for most of the classes we created, including the automata and the two Builders, and so far no issues have been found with our code.
-In the coming weeks we aim to added more test to increase both their breadth and depth.
+Back-end: We have a unit test for most of the classes we created, and certainly for every non-trivial class, and so far no issues have been found with our code.
+We do not include unit tests for the controllers because they have very simple functionality and no complicated algorithms, and so they do not need to be tested.

 ## Refactoring
-Indeed, our group has had multiple instances of refactoring in our code, although it is not apparent while simply looking at the pull requests.
-This is because we kept all moments of uncertainty leading up to potential refactoring contained within a single branch to not disrupt the other branches and any other progress made by the rest of the group.
+Indeed, our group has had multiple instances of refactoring in our code.
+To keep track of all of these changes, we used GitHub issues and pull requests to properly communicate with other team members about what we were doing, and gain advice during group discussions.

-When speaking about the implementation of the regex algorithms, the evidence of refactoring can be seen through various commits in each of the branches in the GitHub repository.

-In particular, the two branches NFAImplementation and NFAImplementation2 can be seen to demonstrate the most prominent example of refactoring; Here, we experimented with two vastly different methods of implementing the `NFA` objects, with and without using a separate class to store the states.
-In turn, the results of such refactoring is visible in the branch *phase1*.
-NOTE: Point to specific commits.

-We even had to refactor the NFA class with the builder pattern, as seen in the pull request by Brian titled **NFA builder implementation**.
+For instance, we had to completely refactor the implementation of the automata package to better reflect the guidelines of clean architecture.

+Another issue we faced was that the backend and frontend teams had inadvertently used different Java environments for code in Phase 1, and the resolution of this issue is visible in the issue titled **Development Environment**

 Frontend: We refactored graph algorithm to suit SOLID design.
 We also refactored the UI to make it more intuitive.
 In the progress of intergrading the front-end with the backend, we did a few more refactorings.